elbowz/home-assistant.github.io/source/_components/influxdb.markdown

 ### {% linkable_title Migration script %}

 If you need to migrate your database, you may require to run the `influxdb_migrator` script.
 Run the script after upgrade to 0.36 but before first regular start of `hass` version 0.36.
+For run script you need `influxdb` python module.
+You can install it by run `pip install influxdb`.

 These are the steps the script will perform:
 1. Create a new database (called `DBNAME__old`) to store old data.